ocelot-inc/ocelotgui/README.md

 <P>The product status is: beta.
 It has been known to work as described in
 this manual on several Linux distros.
-It is stable, in the sense that there are no known severe errors and the features are frozen until the version 1.0 release, which is planned for April 2016.
+It is stable, in the sense that there are no known severe errors and the features are frozen until the version 1.0 release, which is planned for May 2016.
 Ocelot will address any bug reports and will answer any questions.</P>

 <H3 id="downloading-installing-and-building">Downloading, installing, and building</H3><HR>

 <P>To download the product go to